What is Lambda Pi Eta?

 - Members will serve terms of two years, alternating two board members one year and three board members the next.

-- Vacancies will be filled with an appointment by the NCA in consultation with the rest of the Faculty Advisory Board members.
+- Vacancies will be filled with an appointment by NCA in consultation with the rest of the Faculty Advisory Board members.

 Local Chapter Responsibilities

 Chapters must elect officers.
-Recommended offices include the traditional leadership structure of President, Vice-President, Scholarship Officer, Treasurer, and Secretary; however, each chapter may elect to install a differing leadership structure by majority decision of the chapter.
+Recommended offices include the traditional leadership structure of President, Vice-President, Scholarship Officer, Treasurer, and Secretary.
+Each chapter, however, may elect to install a differing leadership structure by majority decision of the chapter.
 No more than one graduate student may serve as a local chapter officer at the same time.

-Chapters must appoint a communication faculty member to serve as advisor.
+Chapters must appoint a Communication faculty member to serve as advisor.

 Local officers are responsible for the following items, among others: